 Board of Examiners (BEX) Exam

-If you fail the online test, you must wait 12 months from the date that BEX received your application before you can take it again.
+If you fail the written online test, you must wait 12 months from the date that BEX received your application before you can take it again.

-- PN150 LNA Orientation Class (two weeks)
+- PN150 LNA Orientation Class (three weeks)

 - PC530 Basic Consular Course (ConGen) (six weeks)

 - MQ911 Security Overseas Seminar (two days) – required only once in a career

 - CT650 Foreign Affairs Counter Threat (FACT) (if you haven’t taken FACT within the past six years) – FACT is included on the sponsoring employee’s PCS orders.

 - Language Training (depending on the position’s language designation) – several weeks to several months.
 Note that CA-AEFMs are eligible for paid language training only if their sponsoring employee is also assigned to language training at FSI or assigned to Washington, DC, over the period of the required language training.

 Training is mandatory and must be attended in full.
 If a position is language-designated, the CA-AEFM must reach the required level.
 CA-AEFMs fill entry level positions in the Consular Section on a full-time basis and therefore must be trained to the same level as any other Consular Officer.
 A current FSI language score, or valid ConGen certification (i.e., having taken ConGen or adjudicated within the past 5 years) may replace some training.
 In some cases, post and CA will approve a partial or full language waiver depending on the needs of service.

 No. Note that per 3 FAM 8326, an employee may not appoint, employ, promote, advance, assign, or advocate for appointment, employment, promotion, advancement, or assignment in or to a Department of State position, any individual who is a relative of that employee.
 Sponsoring employees of CA-AEFMs should therefore not be involved in the hiring or assignment process for CA-AEFMs.